R.E. at Hillside:

 The curriculum for RE aims to ensure that all pupils:

-Know about and understand a range of religions and worldviews1, so that they can:
+- Know about and understand a range of religions and worldviews, so that they can:

 - describe, explain and analyse beliefs and practices, recognising the diversity which exists within and between communities and amongst individuals

-- identify, investigate and respond to questions posed, and responses offered by some of the sources of wisdom2 found in religions and worldviews
+- identify, investigate and respond to questions posed, and responses offered by some of the sources of wisdom found in religions and worldviews

 - appreciate and appraise the nature, significance and impact of different ways of life and ways of expressing meaning.